wgslsmith/reducer-benchmarks/README.md

 ### Installing reducers

 For Perses, use https://github.com/wgslsmith/perses.
-Make sure to set the following in `$WGSLSMITH_DIR/wgslsmith.toml`:
+Make sure to set the following in your wgslsmith config file:

 ```toml
 [reducer.perses]